In This Article

 - Who should use it: In general, those with dry or damaged skin would benefit most from using lanolin products.

-- How often can you use it?: Lanolin products can be used daily, both AM and PM.
+- How often can you use it?: Lanolin products can be used daily, both morning and night.

 - Works well with: Lanolin works best alongside other moisturizing products, as it assists in locking moisture into the skin.